 - Choose a frame of capped brood and locate the queen, isolate and protect her.

 - Collect a sample of bees* and place it inside the basket.
 You can collect the sample using the device (keeping the basket inside the bowl) or you can use your own preferred method.

 - When the desired level of bees is reached**, place the basket into the bowl containing the washing liquid.
 Place and twist the cover into place and swirl once to immerse the bees in the liquid to prevent them from escaping.

-- Remove the lid and fill the bowl with washing liquid to cover the bees, but the top of the label should be roughly accurate if that is a better indicator.
+- Remove the lid and fill the bowl with enough washing liquid to cover the bees, but the top of the label should be roughly accurate if that is a better indicator.

 2. Varroa Separation

 - Replace the lid and tighten.
 Gently shake the Varroa Check tool up and down for 60 seconds.
 Swirl gently to prevent foaming.

 - Swirl counterclockwise, or rotate it to optimize separation.